Socialist Australia

 Another Eisenstein masterpiece, this film chronicles the 1917 Russian Revolution, portraying the rise of the Bolsheviks and the overthrow of the Provisional Government, in celebration of the socialist revolution.

-The Bicycle Thieves (1948) – Director: Vittorio De Sica
+The Bicycle Thieves (1948) – Socialist Movie by Vittorio De Sica

 An Italian neorealist film that portrays the plight of the working class in post-war Italy.
 The main character’s desperate search for his stolen bicycle reflects the harsh realities of poverty and unemployment under capitalism.